 What Thailand needs to do in economic upgrading, education reforms, reskilling, up-skilling, shoring up SMEs is clear enough.
 In times of crisis like Covid-19, a lot of dirty linen can be exposed and washed in a process of creative destruction and forced adjustment, as can be seen in the bankruptcy filing of Thai Airways, the national flag carrier.
 However, the follow-through can sometimes prove most difficult in the face of graft-prone and self-motivated vested interests.

 Thailand's stakeholders from media and civil society to small business owners need to hold their government to account and make sure crisis mitigation and rescue funds go where they are most needed to enable the Thai economy to become leaner and more competitive.
 What Thailand does not want is to end up with fewer efficient SMEs left standing after Covid-19 under the domination of the few conglomerate heavyweights that benefit from deeper pockets and better access to the government's stimulus and subsidies.

-Pavida Pananond, PhD, teaches International Business at Thammasat Business School, Thammasat University.
+Pavida Pananond, PhD, is Professor of International Business at Thammasat Business School, Thammasat University.